Huntington Society of Canada

 About Huntington Society of Canada:

 Founded in 1973, Huntington Society of Canada (HSC) helps people and families affected by Huntington’s disease (HD).
-HSC’s goal is for a world that is free from Huntington Disease.
-HD is an inherited brain disorder that affects one out of every 1,000 Canadians.
-Every child with a parent who has HD has a 50% chance of inheriting the disease themselves.
-HD has multiple stages with symptoms progressing from decreased ability to recall information to losing the ability to manage the activities of daily living.
-HSC runs three main programs based around family services, research, and public awareness and education.
+HSC’s goal is for a world free from Huntington's disease.
+One out of every 7,000 Canadians has HD.
+Every child with a parent with this genetic brain disorder has a 50% chance of inheriting the disease.
+HD presents in stages, with symptoms progressing from difficulties recalling information to loss of the ability to manage daily living activities.
+There is no known cure for HD.
+HSC’s three main programs are Family Services, Research, and Public Awareness and Education.

 My anchor